 - a.
 GUE double tank configuration

 - b.
 One primary and two backup lights

 - c.
-One decompression stage with stage regulator
+Two decompression stages with stage regulators

 - d.
+One bottom stage with stage regulator

+- e.
 One primary reel per team

+- f.
+One stage leash with a double-ender

-- e.
+- g.
 Drysuit inflation system independent from back gas cylinders (while breathing a helium mixture, if using a drysuit)